SpaceCowboy100/cs100HW4/README.md

 $ g++ main.cpp -o main
 ```
 The following command will compile `main.cpp` and create an executable `main` in the current working directory.
-To run the exectable we enter:
+To run the executable we enter:
 ```
 $ ./main
 ```